msteffan/fundamentals/02_a_computer_program/11_typeform_conditionals.md

 * What message will be displayed if the user enters `27`?
   * "Piece of cake, no problem."
   * "I think I broke a sweat."
   * "This is not as easy as I thought, but I can do that."
+(ANSWER)
   * "Nice try.
 I'm going to go play video games."